Motherhood

 Jewish proverb

 Now I am watching my wife and see the same traits.
 Two boys and a pair of twin girls were and are a big part of her life.
 If none is calling in a few days, she can’t go to sleep without finding out why.
 Strange job this motherhood is.
-You find out how well you did by the fact they don’t need you anymore.
+You find out how well you did when they don’t need you anymore.
 And we are not into grandchildren.
 Yet.

-After all being said I am really sorry for Abigail van Buren, who said
+After all being said, I am really sorry for Abigail van Buren, who said

 Women who miscalculate are called mothers.